-The tabulated value of t for 12 d.f. at 5% level of significance for two tailed test is 2.228
+The tabulated value of t for 12 d.f. at 5% level of significance for two tailed test is 2.228 d) Test of Significance of difference between NABIL and HBL

 Since, the calculated value of t i.e.11.92 is more than the tabulated value i.e. 2.228.
 It is significant, null hypothesis is rejected hence alternative hypothesis is accepted which means that there is significant difference between mean ratios of total investment to total deposit of SCBNL and EBL.